Mexico Adventures offers life-changing, short-term mission trips for groups, families or individuals.

-Established in 1966, the orphanage in Vicente Guerrero has blossomed into a multifaceted mission that houses over 70 orphans as well as providing daycare, schooling and outreach to children throughout the community.
+Established in 1966, the orphanage in Vicente Guerrero, Mexico has blossomed into a multifaceted mission that houses over 70 orphans as well as providing daycare, schooling and outreach to children throughout the community.

 Your ministry at the orphanage will be to come alongside the staff in a variety of practical ways.
 Each day your assignment may differ and may include: painting, doing simple carpentry work, sewing, yard and garden work, taking care of babies, working in the kitchen, sorting clothes and playing with the kids (you usually get to choose your work duty).

 Trip cost per person: US $400 for either the orphanage trip or the house building trip.

 Your team is responsible for providing the funds for the home you will build.

 A house costs: $5,500 (440 sq. ft.)

 There are evangelism outreaches into remote communities (cardboard shack villages) to: evangelize, distribute milk, food, clothes, shoes, etc., as well as play with the children and show love to the families.
 You will also feed breakfast to more than 120 children who go to school without having eaten.